Wanyama demands 'more professionalism' in Kenya

 While he is concerned about the risk of relegation for the latter, he sees a potential opportunity for Spurs after the sacking of Antonio Conte.

-Wanyama enjoyed the best football of his career while playing under Mauricio Pochettino at White Hart Lane and hopes his former club are seriously considering re-appointing the Argentinean because "it would be good for him, good for Spurs," according to the 31-year-old.
+Wanyama enjoyed the best football of his career while playing under Mauricio Pochettino at White Hart Lane and hopes his former club are seriously considering re-appointing the Argentine because "it would be good for him and good for Spurs", according to the 31-year-old.

-"He is a great coach and I'm sure he will help the team get back where they belong.
+"He is a great coach and I'm sure he will help the team get back where they belong," Wanyama said.

 "He was a good manager but also like a father figure to me and my team-mates.